 The external exposure (dose) units used by MED/AEC during most of the relevant period were milliroentgen (mR) for gamma doses and millirep for beta doses, with the rep being equal to 0.93 rad; the abbreviations in the film badge and other records were mr and mrep respectively.
-Air exposures were expressed as disintegrations per minute per cubic meter sampled or inhaled (dpm/m3), while radon exposures were usually given in units of 10 x 10^{-10} pCi/L. AEC also expressed exposures in terms of "tolerance" levels set on the basis of assumed safe levels; a tolerance level was equal to a given external dose level in mR per week, mrep per week, dpm/m3, etc., but the given value changed with time as AEC set the safe levels lower and lower.
+Air exposures were expressed as disintegrations per minute per cubic meter sampled or inhaled (dpm/m3), while radon exposures were usually given in units of 10 x 10-10 Ci/L. AEC also expressed exposures in terms of "tolerance" levels set on the basis of assumed safe levels; a tolerance level was equal to a given external dose level in mR per week or mrep per week, or radioactive air concentration in dpm/m3, etc., but the given values changed with time as MED/AEC set the safe levels lower and lower.
 The tolerance was regarded as a recommendation rather than a rigid limit, but AEC pressed the contractors to get and keep exposures to below the tolerance level.
 The units and the tolerances are further explained below.